 Artisan market location: Avenida El Sol

 TIP: Do not buy the first thing you see … – Especially in the markets, you will face an overwhelming amount of products.
-It is always convenient to walk a little looking for variety in quality and prices

 TIP: Consider hygiene when buying in the market – A little warning: the market is where locals buy their groceries.
 For many travelers, visiting the local markets can be quite a surprising experience, since the various things that can be bought also include raw meat and it is always convenient in the case of fruits or other edibles, to wash them well before consuming them.

 The Town of Pisac is located 33 km from Cusco, in the middle of the Sacred Valley of the Incas; The market of Pisac is known worldwide and not for its incredible infrastructure, since the market works in an improvised way in the Plaza de Armas of the town; However, we speak of one of the most visited places by people from all over the world.
-This outdoor market offers products at very good prices, in addition to the possibility of haggling.

 The Sacred Valley of the Incas has many towns where you can buy; Urubamba, Chinchero, Ollantaytambo, but there are others that have products that you would like to take with you.
 The salt mines of Maras in Urubamba gives you the possibility to buy rose salt; It is a place where salt is extracted from the time of the Incas, and one of the 4 places in the world, where you can get pink salt.